joelcosta2/Tribalwars_Script/README.md

   ![Building queue](img/extraBuildQueue0.png)

-- **Extra Building queue:** The idea is to create an expanded queue that allows programming the queue with more than two buildings (similar to what is possible with premium).
-You can disable this and use it only to add/remove from the actual game's queue from the overview page.
+- **Extra Building Queue:** This feature expands the standard queue, allowing you to schedule more than two buildings at a time—similar to the premium option.
+You can disable it or use it solely for managing the in-game queue from the overview page.
-Currently, it works as follows: green represents the building being upgraded, orange indicates buildings in the game's actual queue, and red shows buildings in the fake queue.
-Requires the browser to be open.
-CURRENTLY IN BUG FIXING
+  - **Green**: The building is currently being upgraded.
+  - **Orange**: The building is waiting for the next available slot (resources are available).
+  - **Red**: The building is in the "fake" queue and will attempt to join the real queue once resources are available.

+  **Note:** The browser must remain open for this feature to function. **Currently in bug fixing.**

   ![Extra Building queue](img/extraBuildQueue2.png)

 - **Navigation Bar:** Possibility of having a navigation bar, where you can add shortcuts to various pages.
+Similar to premium navbar.
 Currently, the shortcuts are hardcoded (you can edit them directly in the code).
   ![Navigation Bar](img/navigationBar.png)

 - **Storage Fill Time on Resource Hover:** Monitor your resource storage more effectively by hovering over the resource bar, you can now see the estimated time remaining until each resource (wood, stone and iron) reaches maximum capacity.